ppb/ppb-mutant/README.md

 This version is for PursuedPyBear v0.4.0 and Mutant Standard v0.3.0.

+On Versions: This project is semi-semver: Whenever the matching PPB or Mutant dependencies are updated, the major version is changed (eg frome v0.4 to v0.5).
+Whenever the library itself is updated, the minor version is changed (eg from v0.4.0 to v0.4.1); this may introduce breaking changes.

 Setup
 =====
 1. Install the `ppb-mutant` package through your preferred package management